fabtesta/pcml2java-maven-plugin/README.md

 Define a sourceFolder where your PCML-Files are located and a packageName for the generated classes.

 From version 2.1.0 supports struct arrays
+From version 2.3.0 supports same struct names for different programs

 ```
 <repositories>